Fracking for shale gas is due to start at a site in Lancashire, since being given the go-ahead by the government back in 2016.

 The way the UK currently generates energy can't carry on forever, so new methods are needed.

-Energy companies say fracking would help give the UK a major source of fuel for the future.
+Energy companies say fracking would help to give the UK a major source of fuel for the future.

 Currently most of our gas is imported from other countries - and that is expensive.